jmcanterafonseca/CloudDatastore/README.md

 ==============

-Original idea and implementation: José Manuel Cantera Fonseca (jmcf@tid.es) Copyright (c) 2014 Telefónica Investigación y Desarrollo (S.A.U.)
+Original idea and implementation: José Manuel Cantera Fonseca (jmcf@tid.es)

+Copyright (c) 2014 Telefónica Investigación y Desarrollo (S.A.U.)

+This is a work in progress and is changing on a daily basis.

 CloudDatastore is an experimental technology intended to create a data layer for mobile web applications.
 The persistence of such a data layer is managed both locally and in the cloud.
 As a result,